open-xyz/informatician/CONTRIBUTION.md

 If you want to contribute code to informatician, please follow these steps:

 - Fork the repository and create a new branch for your feature or bug fix
-- Make sure your code follows our [style guide] (STYLE_GUIDE.md) and passes our tests
 - Commit your changes with a clear and descriptive message
 - Push your branch to your fork and open a [pull request] (https://github.com/informatixian/informatician/pulls) against the main branch
 - Wait for our review and feedback.
 We may ask you to make some changes or additions before merging your pull request.